 Reston Montessori School was established in 1986.
-It is an American Montessori Society Full Member school.
+It is an American Montessori Society Full Member private school in Reston, Virginia.
 The school grew from one primary classroom to serving students from age 3 months to 12 years.
 As the oldest Montessori school in Reston serves the Reston community and much of its surrounding area.

-RMS has one Infant classroom (3 months to 18 months), three Pre-Primary classrooms (18 months to 3 years), four Primary classrooms (3 years to 6 years), one Lower Elementary classroom (6 years to 9 years) and one Upper Elementary classroom (9 years to 12years).
+RMS has one Infant classroom (3 months to 18 months), two Pre-Primary classrooms (18 months to 3 years), four Primary classrooms (3 years to 6 years), one Lower Elementary classroom (6 years to 9 years) and one Upper Elementary classroom (9 years to 12 years).

-The Infant classroom’s team consists of two Montessori co-teachers and four assistants.
+The Infant classroom’s team consists of one Montessori trained teacher and four assistants.
 It has a 1 to 3 ratio with each group of three children having a primary caregiver.
-The Pre-Primary and Primary classrooms work with a team of four members: a Montessori teacher, her assistant, the afternoon teacher and her assistant.
+The Pre-Primary and Primary classrooms work with a team of three members: a Montessori teacher, a Montessori assistant, and the afternoon childcare teacher.
 This gives your child a strong and consistent group of people to interact with throughout the school day and the afterschool period.
-The Elementary classroom has a Montessori teacher and two assistants.
-The Upper Elementary classroom has a Montessori teacher and an assistant.
+The Elementary classrooms has a Montessori teacher and two assistants each.

 RMS involves the parents in their child’s education in many ways.
 They are invited to listen to the kids read, observe in a classroom, participate in Parent’s week, attend parent education evenings such as Montessori insights and much more.